Thankfulness is a virtue we often ignore.

-The person who waits on you everyday — somewhere — and you don’t even know their name.
+The person who waits on you everyday — somewhere — and you may not even know their name.

-A politician you admire for doing the right thing — as best as you can tell.
+A politician you admire for doing the right thing — as best you can tell.

 The unexpected person who was there for you at just the right time in your life; who said just the right thing you needed to hear.

 A person who may not receive encouragement from anyone else – or you think is under appreciated.

-Someone who has invested in you and doesn’t even know it.
+Someone who has invested in you and may not even know it.